exreplay/vuex-decorators/docs/type-safety/README.md

 ## `this` context

 In the example above, you can see that inside the action, in order to mutate a state, we used `this.$store`.
-This elminiates typings and can be prone to errors.
+This eliminates typings and can be prone to errors.
 To make DX even better, you can call every action, mutation, ... by using `this`, like you would do in a normal class.
 This also works with nested stores.
 The example above could look something like this.

 ```typescript{40,41,42,43,44,54,56}
 import {